I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 Put yourself in your potential client’s shoes.

-You want clients who aren’t budget conscious.
+You want to attract newclients who aren’t budget conscious.
 The ones who want to go to the best in town regardless of cost.
 Price is not what matters to them.
 It’s not the deciding factor.

-So why on earth would these super-fussy, well-heeled clients want an appointment with your most junior team?
+So why on earth would these super-fussy, well-heeled clients want an appointment with your most junior team member?

 They wouldn’t.
 In fact, it will almost certainly put them off.
-So offer these potential high-value clients the best your salon has to offer.
+So offer these potential high-value clients the best stylists or therapists your salon has to offer.

-B. Salon discounts, offers & promotions for existing clients
+B. Salon promotions, discounts & offers for existing clients

 It just doesn’t make sense.
 Your client already loves what you do and how you do it.